Coffee preparation: Roasting

 Roasting coffee transforms the chemical and physical properties of green coffee beans.
-When roasted, the green coffee bean expands to nearly double its original size, changing in color and density.
-As the bean absorbs heat, its color shifts to yellow, then to a light "cinnamon" brown, and then to a rich dark brown color.
+When roasted, the green coffee bean expands to nearly double its original size, changing in colour and density.
+As the bean absorbs heat, its colour shifts to yellow, then to a light "cinnamon" brown, and then to a rich dark brown colour.
 During roasting, oils appear on the surface of the bean.
 The roast will continue to darken until it is removed from the heat source.

-Coffee can be roasted with ordinary kitchen equipment (frying pan, grill, oven, popcorn popper) or by specialized appliances.
+Coffee can be roasted with ordinary kitchen equipment (frying pan, grill, oven, popcorn popper) or by specialised appliances.
 A coffee roaster is a special pan or apparatus suitable to heat up and roast green coffee beans.